 And so when you tell your children to be good sports, to play properly, what you mean is "play to win, but play to win in such a way that people in your team are happy to play with you, and people on the other teams are happy to play with you, so you keep getting invited to games."

-This, in conjunction with some Ravikant advice, basically explains how I'm thinking about building relationships these days.
+The above, along with some Ravikant advice, basically explains how I think about building relationships.